1964 Ethiopian–Somali Border War: Southern Clashes and Organization of African Unity Brokered Ceasefire Attempts

-Despite the ceasefire at Tog Wajale the day before, on the 12 February 1964, fighting continued and began spreading further south along the border, with the majority of combat taking place on the Somali side.
-The Ethiopian Air Force, began strikes across the southwestern frontier against the towns of Feerfeer and Galkacyo.
+Despite the ceasefire at Tog Wajaale the day before, on the 12 February 1964, fighting continued and began spreading further south along the border, with the majority of combat taking place on the Somali side.

+The Ethiopian Air Force began strikes across the southwestern frontier against the towns of Feerfeer and Galkacyo.
 The Somali Information Ministry claimed that the towns of Buuhoodle, Baledk, Haranka and Hididin had all been strafed by Ethiopian aircraft and further alleged that Feerfeer had been bombed for two hours, followed by two unsuccessful attacks by Ethiopian troops.
 Ethiopian forces claimed to have wiped out nine Somali army trucks packed with troops that night.

-On February 12, 1964, both sides broadcast their perspectives on the reasons for the continuing conflict via radio broadcasts:
+That day both sides broadcast their perspectives on the reasons for the continuing conflict via radio:

-Addis Abba Radio Service in Amharic broadcast 1100 GMT:"The Somali Republic is the only government which has entrenched in its constitution clauses providing tor expansion in an age when the destruction of European leaders who embarked on expansion is now remembered as a good salutary lesson...But the little Somali Republic adopted this policy of greater Somalia, which was first introduced by colonialists, three years ago.
+Addis Abba Radio Service in Amharic broadcast 1100 GMT:The Somali Republic is the only government which has entrenched in its constitution clauses providing tor expansion in an age when the destruction of European leaders who embarked on expansion is now remembered as a good salutary lesson...But the little Somali Republic adopted this policy of greater Somalia, which was first introduced by colonialists, three years ago.
 The only work of Abdirashids government since it formation has been to poison the minds of the people with this policy.

 According to Abdirashid's plans and aims the answer is simple: They will take a third of Kenya, the whole of Djibouti, and, according to Mogadishu radio, all the Ethiopian territories east of Awash.
 It means that greater Somalia will be made up from the whole of these territories.
 Many people may laugh at this, but the fact that Abdirashid's regime takes it seriously should not be overlooked.
 The result has been that they have not made any development plans to improve the condition of the people, but rather embarked on building a strong army to perpetuate their term of office.
 Unemployment has increased and so have hardships.